-In 2018, the Chairperson of the Directorate of the Blood Service was Kirsi Komi, and the other Directorate members were Markku Suokas (Deputy Chairperson), Gunvor Kronman, Eero Rämö, Simo Siitonen and Tarmo Martikainen.
+In 2022, the Chairperson of the Directorate of the Blood Service was Piia Aarnisalo and the other members were Harri Jokiranta, Maija Laaksonen, Eero Rämö, Simo Siitonen and Tarmo Martikainen.
 Directorate members received no payment for attending meetings.

-The Chief Executive of the Blood Service is in charge of the operations of the Blood Service and their further development.
+The Chief Executive of the Blood Service is in charge of the implementation of strategy and the operations of the Blood Service and their further development.
 The Management Group supports the Chief Executive in these duties.